erlang/erlang-org/_posts/2018-9-05-introducing-ssa.md

 Why is there an unreachable block?

 Block 1 is a special block.
-It generates a `badarg` exeception, just as a call to `error:error(badarg)`.
+It generates a `badarg` exception, just as a call to `error:error(badarg)`.
 The SSA code generator always includes block 1 with the exact same instructions in every function, even if it never actually used.